Forest City, Iowa

-Forest City is a city in Hancock and Winnebago counties in the U.S. state of Iowa, and the county seat of Winnebago County.
+Forest City is a city in Hancock County and Winnebago County in the U.S. state of Iowa, and the county seat of Winnebago County.
 The population was 4,285 in the 2020 census, a decline from the 4,362 population in 2000.
+Forest City is the home of Waldorf University, a private university, and the primary manufacting center for Winnebago Industries.